 - 1. Complete the requirements for admission to the college.
-Admission to Galveston College does not guarantee admission to the Vocational Nursing Program.
-Application to the nursing program requires the filing of a pre-plan degree plan. - 2.
+Admission to Galveston College does not guarantee admission to the Vocational Nursing Program. - 2.
 Have satisfied Texas Success Initiative (TSI). - 3.
-An overall G.P.A. of 2.0 as well as a G.P.A. of 2.25 on all prerequisite courses is required for admission consideration. - 4.
-Satisfactory completion of Anatomy and Physiology within five years of the date of acceptance to the nursing program. - 5.
-Satisfactory completion of MATH 0303, Introductory Algebra, or passing placement test score, within five years of the acceptance to the nursing program. - 6.
-Provide a current, clear background check or a approved Declaratory Order from the Texas Board of Nursing. - 7.
-Be in good standing at Galveston College.
+Have an overall GPA of 2.0 as well as a GPA of 2.25 on all prerequisite courses for admission consideration. - 4.
+Have satisfactory completion of Anatomy and Physiology within five years of the date of acceptance to the nursing program. - 5.
+Have satisfactory completion of an Introductory Algebra course, or passing placement test score, within five years of the date of acceptance to the nursing program.
+Mathematic courses are accepted according to Galveston College requirements. - 6.
+Provide a current, clear background check or an approved Declaratory Order from the Texas Board of Nursing. - 7.
+Be in good standing at Galveston College. - 8.
+Provide evidence of first Hepatitis B vaccination. - Students applying for the 2009 programs, Pharmacology and VNSG 1216 Nutrition may not be completed more than two semesters prior to starting the program.

-Prerequisite Courses
+Prerequisite Courses: